sirarsalih/sirarsalih.github.io/README.md

 - Make sure to register an account at Disqus to enable blog comments: https://disqus.com/
 - Make sure to register a site at Disqus using your Disqus account: https://disqus.com/admin/create/

-# Setup SSL with Cloudflare
+# Setup SSL with Cloudflare, add NS and A records

 Create an account or login at [Cloudflare](https://cloudflare.com) to setup SSL for your new site.

+Cloudflare's name servers (NS) need to be added at the registrar site (GoDaddy):

+amy.ns.cloudflare.com
+frank.ns.cloudflare.com

+GitHub's IP addresses need to be added as A records at the SSL provider site (Cloudflare):

+A sirarsalih.com 192.30.252.153
+A sirarsalih.com 192.30.252.154

 # Hydejack